Chase leads to deadly crash in Fresno, police say

-FRESNO, California (KSEE) – A man is dead after a police chase and car crash in southeast Fresno Thursday.
+FRESNO, California (KGPE) – A man is dead after a police chase and car crash in southeast Fresno Thursday.

 Officers say it happened around 3:30 p.m. in the area of Cedar and Olive and started with a traffic stop.